this post is brought to you by green apple solutions.

 What Is A Pole Saw Used For?

-They are used for tree trimming, pruning of large shrubs and trees.
+They are used for tree trimming by The local Tree Experts in your area, for pruning of large shrubs and trees.
 A pole saw enables you to remove branches at the top for which you usually require a stepladder or to reaching across objects, for instance, a hedge.
 With a pole saw there is no need to repeatedly reposition your ladder, making your pruning job much more comfortable.
+There are many different types of saws, like jig saw and saber saw.

 A Selection To Choose From